cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

    ``^desktop\d\d\d$``.

 With this config setup, Cylc is aware that these two platforms do not require remote installations.
-Since the job runner is not set this will default to background.
+Since the job runner is not set, this will default to background.
 Cylc has optional configuration ``[[[meta]]]`` to add a description of the platform, this may be helpful to use, we will add a platform description to our